 I am so grateful to be back with MemorialCare and the Diabetes Care team - working both with me and for me.
 What a world of difference!
 My A1c is down in the “7” range, and I feel good.
 What I appreciate most about the Team is the support, encouragement, and guidance they provide.
 They give me focus and direction, especially when I come up against a challenge.
 They are like my own personal support team.
 We have the best communication, and unlike that interim medical group, they are responsive and timely.
 I not only know they care, I feel it.
 And now I’m ‘back in the saddle’ riding herd on my diabetes.

 Like Jan, Michael needed help with achieving and maintaining healthy A1c levels and finding solutions when faced with a new challenge.

 Diabetes and diabetic-caused complications are two of the leading causes of death and disability in the United States.
 Currently ranked in the top seven causes, that number may actually be higher as many people are living, as Michael was, with undiagnosed diabetes or pre-diabetic conditions.

 Diabetes is associated with long-term complications that affect almost every part of the body.
 It can often lead to blindness, heart and blood vessel disease, stroke, kidney failure, amputations, and nerve damage.
 Uncontrolled diabetes can complicate pregnancy, and birth defects are more common in babies born to women with diabetes.
-Once symptoms make themselves known, in some cases it may be too late to prevent irreparable damage to the body.
+Once symptoms make themselves known, in some cases, it may be too late to prevent irreparable damage to the body.

 MemorialCare’s Diabetes Care Team is for people having difficulty managing their blood sugar levels.
-If you, a loved one, or friend are having trouble attaining and maintaining healthy A1c levels, talk to your primary care physician and ask if the Diabetes Care Team is the right match for you.
+If you, a loved one, or a friend are having trouble attaining and maintaining healthy A1c levels, talk to your primary care physician and ask if the Diabetes Care Team is the right match for you.